faizinme/faizinme/README.md

-- 👋 Hi, I’m @faizinme
+- Hi, I’m @faizinme
-- 👀 I’m working in Bootstrap & Wordpress.
+- I’m working in Laravel, CI, and Wordpress for my personal dan clients projects.
-- 🌱 I’m currently learning Reactjs
+- I’m currently learning Reactjs and Nextjs
-- 💞️ I’m looking to collaborate on Github
+- I’m looking to collaborate on Github
-- 📫 Contact me at nur(at)faizin dot me
+- Contact me at nur(at)faizin dot me

 <!---
 faizinme/faizinme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.